nikkij/falling/README.md

 * Added .gitignore so node_modules will not be accidentally committed in future
 * Added spec folder to hold test files, removed old game.test.js
 * Removed boilerplate failing test and added first game specific test
+* Changed background color to better night sky color
+* Changed dimensions of background to be better for up down scroller / falling
+* TODO: Add random star generator that gens a star field in the background ( use entities ? or use premad background? or some combo of both?)